web-platform-tests/wpt/docs/_writing-tests/testharness-api.md

 burdensome.
 For these cases `testharness.js` support "single page tests".

-In order for a test to be interpreted as a single page test, then it must simply not call `test()` or `async_test()` anywhere on the page, and must call the `done()` function to indicate that the test is complete.
+To write a single page test, call `single_test()`.
+Call the `done()` function to indicate that the test is complete.
 All the `assert_*` functions are available as normal, but are called without the normal step function wrapper.
 For example:

 ```html
 <!doctype html>